 Whole Foods grinds their own turkey for great quality of 85 calories, less than 1 gram of fat by using white lean meat and/or lean dark meat.

-Another option to consider is grinding your own turkey breasts in a food processor.
-It only takes a couple of pulses and – viola! – lean ground turkey.
+Another great option to consider is grinding your own turkey breasts in a food processor instead of buying it already ground at the grocery store.
+It only takes a couple of pulses and – viola! – lean ground turkey breast.
 You should add about a tablespoon of olive oil per pound or it will be very dry once cooked.
-By adding the olive oil, you will only be adding 4 grams of fat per serving.
+By adding the olive oil, you will only be adding 4 grams of extra fat per serving.

 My Favorite Seasoned Turkey Burgers